cubito1080/Codigo-sucio/diseño de algoritmos/Analizar_algortimos.md

 size depending on how nearly sorted they already are.

 The best **notion for input size** depends on the problem being studied.
-For many problems, such as sorting or computing discrete Fourier transforms, the most natural measure is the number of items in the input—for example, the array size n for sorting.
+For many problems, such as sorting or computing discrete Fourier transforms, the most natural measure is the number of items in the input—for example, the array size n for sorting.

 The **running time** of an algorithm on a particular input is the number of primitive